AIDingArctic - Department of Marine Technology

-The first workshop on Artificial Intelligens & Data Science for Arctic
+The 2nd workshop on Artificial Intelligence & Data Science for the Arctic

 There are extreme challenges unique to the Arctic, from human activities and impacts in remote Arctic locations to Arctic data acquisition, sharing, and quality.
 There is a strong need to direct AI applications towards solving Arctic challenges that are important for the world as well as to highlight the ‘black holes’ or knowledge gaps and raise awareness on what does not work, needs improvements, and what needs critical attention in Arctic and other freezing areas.

 We invite you all to the virtual talks and discussions series hosted by the Norwegian University of Science and Technology.
 We gather industry, government, academia, and engaged citizens who are willing to share their experiences and to learn across disciplines.

 Maurice Borgeaud (Head of the Science, Applications and Climate Department, European Space Agency): Arctic challenges seen from space

 Torbjørn Eltoft (UiT - The Arctic University of Norway): Deep Learning Challenges in Sea Ice Classification Tasks

 Jan Rene Larsen (The Sustaining Arctic Observing Networks (SAON) Secretariat): The SAON ROADS process, (abstract, pdf)